Multiple testing under negative dependence: Examples of negative dependence in testing

+Below, we first explain the construction of e-values and p-values for the round-robin tournament test in Example \ref{ex:2}, and then show the statement in Example \ref{ex:3} on negative orthant dependence for ordered comparison.

-One way to test this hypothesis is to first construct e-values for each game, combine them to get e-values for each pair of players, combine them further to get e-values for each individual player and then finally combine them across all players using the U-statistic of order two.
+One way to test the hypotheses in Example \ref{ex:2} is to first construct e-values for each game, combine them to get e-values for each pair of players, and then combine them further to get e-values for each individual player.
+Finally, to test the global null, one can combine e-values across all players using the U-statistic of order 2 or 3.

+We consider the case where only win, lose and draw are possible outcomes of each game; the case of general scores is similar.
 Our e-values for a single game are constructed using the principle of testing by betting~\citep{shafer2021testing}.
 To elaborate, imagine that for the $m$-th game between player $i,j$ we have one (hypothetical) dollar at hand.
 To form the e-value $E^{(m)}_{ij}$ and we bet some fraction $\epsilon \in [0,1]$ that $i$ will beat $j$.
 If the game is a draw, our wealth remains 1.
 If we were right, our wealth increases to $1+\epsilon$, and if we were wrong, it decreases to $1-\epsilon$. $E^{(m)}_{ji}$ is constructed in the opposite fashion: so if $E^{(m)}_{ij}=1+\epsilon$, then $E^{(m)}_{ji}=1-\epsilon$; this is the root cause of the resulting negative dependence.
 Importantly, $\epsilon$ (which could depend on $i,j$, but we omit this for simplicity) must be declared before the game occurs. $E^{(m)}_{ij}$ represents how much we multiplied our wealth due to the $m$-th game and this is an e-value, because under the null hypothesis, there is an equal chance of gaining or losing $\epsilon$, so our expected multiplier equals one.

 If a pair of players $i, j$ have played $M_{ij}$ games, let the overall e-value for that pair be defined as $E_{ij} = \prod_{m=1}^{M_{ij}} E^{(m)}_{ij}$.
 In fact the wealth process across those games forms a nonnegative martingale under the null, since it is the product of independent unit mean terms; however we will not require this martingale property in the current analysis.
 A large $E_{ij}$ means that player $i$ wins many more games than they lose to $j$.